-These “Nanner” Banana Scones with Walnuts and Chocolate Chips is one of my favorite types of scones.
+These Banana Nut Scones are tender with a perfectly crisp shell and just the right amount of crumble.
+They’re also tall and stuffed with toasty walnuts and chocolate chips, an amazing addition to a versatile scone.
 And what better way to use up those ripe bananas, rather than the classic banana bread – of course!

 I only had two overly ripe bananas on hand and have been on a scone kick the past few weeks so I just had to pull this together.
-I also love love love how walnuts and chocolate chips taste when combined with a sweet, crumbly biscuit like in my Chocolate Chip Walnut Scones.
+I also love love love how walnuts and chocolate chips taste when combined with a sweet, crumbly biscuit.

-Inside the biscuit you have a soft texture similar to banana bread, but not as dense and more airy.
-The outside is crisp and the walnuts have a lovely roasted flavor that just burst out in contrast to the sweetness of the banana and chocolate chips.
+Inside the biscuit, you have a soft texture similar to banana bread, but not as dense, yet airier.
+The outside is crisp and the walnuts have a lovely toasted flavor that just burst out in contrast to the sweetness of the banana and chocolate chips.

 The ingredients are a bit different than my other scone recipes, as I use a combination of sour cream and heavy cream, plus the added cinnamon, which compliments semi-sweet chocolate chips quite well.
 I like to add a pinch into my chocolate ganache, as well.